 Veld Grape is a fast-growing and easy-to-grow plant.
 While most people who grow this plant are drawn to the curious geometric shapes of its stems, established plants make attractive, low-maintenance houseplants.
 Plants probably show best with their stems cascading from hanging baskets or when trained to grow on a trellis or similar support.

 This plant responds very well to basic guidelines on growing succulents.
 It benefits from being moved outdoors in summer to experience warmer temperatures and increased daylight.
-Veld Grape will produce remarkable growth with warm temperatures, bright sunlight, evenly moist soils, and occasional fertilization.
+Veld Grape will grow remarkably with warm temperatures, bright sunlight, evenly moist soils, and occasional fertilization.

-Once it has reached its desired size, Veld Grape can be maintained by pruning off any unwanted growth.
-The pruning will encourage the production of numerous side branches, which will give this plant a fuller, more lush appearance.
+Once it has reached its desired size, it can be maintained by pruning off any unwanted growth.
+The pruning will encourage the production of numerous side branches, giving this plant a fuller, more lush appearance.

 Keep in mind that this plant produces tendrils that help it secure a foothold on the plants and stones it climbs over.
 If you do not want this plant to become firmly attached to the plants or other objects in its growing space – keep it set apart from them.
 This plant really needs good light for the best growth.

 Allow the cuttings several days to about two weeks to heal and callus before planting them in sterilized potting soil.
 Keep this soil barely moist and position the potted cuttings in a warm site where they receive very bright but diffuse sunlight.
-Cuttings that are healthy and in growth when taken should root readily.
+When taken, cuttings that are healthy and in growth should root readily.
 Cuttings taken when the plant is dormant or stressed will take longer, sometimes much longer, to establish roots.